Therapy Bucharest: How therapy can help you if you are an expat in Bucharest

 Psychotherapy (regardless of the approach, be it integrative or cognitive behavioural) is a process that aims to resolve problems that interfere with our ability to fully enjoy life and interacting with other people, perform at our best at work, form satisfying relationships and achieve our goals.

-Working with a therapist in psychotherapy is effective and recommended for difficulties including depression and anxiety, low confidence and self-esteem, feelings like shame or guilt, feeling of being stuck in an unhappy place or relationship, and a tendency to experience the same problems repeatedly, particularly in relationships.
+Working with an English speaking therapist in psychotherapy is effective and recommended for difficulties including depression and anxiety, low confidence and self-esteem, feelings like shame or guilt, feeling of being stuck in an unhappy place or relationship, and a tendency to experience the same problems repeatedly, particularly in relationships.

 Integrative psychotherapy is a multicultural approach to the problems expats experience.
 This approach connects the client and the therapist beyond the limits of culture or religious beliefs.
 It is highly adaptable to your needs and objectives because it integrates the most efficient sides of other psychology approaches in a coherent theoretical frame.